 You may find yourself feeling guilty for not being able to care for your parent when they need you.
 But don’t entertain these thoughts!
 This type of guilt is not productive.
 We recognize that this can be a very stressful time, but it’s important to focus on what you can do to be helpful instead of reflecting on what you can’t do.

 We hope that these tips help you and your family as you face the uncertainty around COVID-19.
-For more tips on how to care for a parent diagnosed with COVID-19 and reduce the spread of infection, refer to our Caregiver Infection Control Checklist.
+For more tips on how to care for a parent diagnosed with COVID-19 and reduce the spread of infection, reach out to our team of experts.